Yes, you read correctly—70.

 One reason the heat loss is so large during cold-water exercise is that your body loses heat due to both conduction and convection.
 Conductive losses are direct losses from one molecule to another through a liquid, solid or gas.
 Convective losses depend on how fast water (or air) moves past the body.

-You can do an experiment to experience the two mechanisms for heat loss.
-It is easiest, and least uncomfortable, to do it with your foot or hand—though you can use your entire body.
+Start with just your foot or hand—though you can use your entire body if you wish.
 Fill a tub or bucket with cold water and submerge your hand.
 Make the water cold enough so that it is uncomfortable when you place your hand in the water.

 Once in the water, keep your hand very still, with no movement whatsoever.
 After a short while the water doesn't seem as cold.
 There is a very small layer of water next to your body that is transferring body heat to the cold water and that layer right next to your skin is slightly warmer than the big tub of cold water.